This is an edited translation of a Finnish language article originally appearing in Taloussanomat.

 In March of last year Lauri Eskola, 24, relocated to Thailand.

 Prior to that, he had spent a year in Australia on a Working Holiday visa.
-During his time in Australia, Lauri also met his wife.
+During his time in Australia, Lauri also met his girlfriend.

 After living in Thailand for about six months, though, Lauri started going through some culture shock.